jpescada/Canvas-Anonymous-Message/README.md

 Canvas-Anonymous-Message
 ========================

-An HTML5 canvas linked to Flickr API via Javascript to allow typing messages (or a Word Clock!)
+An HTML5 canvas linked to Flickr API via Javascript to build a Word Clock, or allow typing messages (or ransom notes?)